-Have you packed one?
-I recommend gathering your own migraine prevention kit items to help you prepare for the next attack.
-Being prepared will help you manage stress and pre-migraine anxiety.
+Have you packed one yet?
+I recommend getting your own migraine prevention kit together to help you prepare for the next attack.
+Being prepared will help you manage pain, stress and pre-migraine anxiety too.

 Warning: this head will explode in 19 minutes and counting ...
 18...
 17...
 16 ...
 15...
 14...

 I know you really don't want to think about planning ahead for a migraine attack, but being prepared is so important.

 As a matter of fact people will try to tell you that you're worrying your way to another attack.

 That is not true.
 You have to be prepared because timing is everything.

 I never leave home without my: abortive medications, water, sunglasses and hat.
 I know what you are thinking, hat hair!
 I don’t care as long as I am taking every precaution to remain migraine FREE!

 In your desperation to relieve the unbearable pain you might experience some intense and overwhelming emotions.
 This is when you might reach for the wrong things.
 Things that may not be helpful, like over the counter headache tablets.
 Please read migraine vs headache for more details on why this is so important.

 Over the counter headache tablets do not relieve migraines, on their own.
 If they do work for you, then what you are experiencing may not be a migraine.
 It might be helpful to read what are migraines.
 Now let’s get straight to what you can do now to help manage attacks and what to put in your migraine prevention kit.

 Have you gotten to know your migraine pattern yet?
 It’s a bit hard to track when they hit hard and fast.
 I only was able to determine my early symptoms once I found effective abortive medication.